H-E-B Pharmacy Pill Reminder Case Study

 H-E-B is the leading grocery store in Texas.
-The H-E-B Pharmacy app (iOS, Android), helps H-E-B Pharmacy customers check prescription statuses, refill prescriptions, transfer prescriptions and locate and contact an H-E-B Pharmacy.
-The app was built by InMotion Software and had an average rating of 4.8 in the iOS app store and a 4.7 on the Google Play Store.
-While leading design on the project I also worked on:
+The H-E-B Pharmacy app (iOS, Android) helps H-E-B Pharmacy customers check prescription statuses, refill prescriptions, transfer prescriptions and locate and contact an H-E-B Pharmacy.
+InMotion Software built the app, and it had an average rating of 4.8 in the iOS app store and a 4.7 on the Google Play Store.
+I led the design vision and managed two other designers while creating an MVP pill reminder feature for the app.
+I also worked on:

 - Solve the Line initiatives

-Lots of people take medication or supplements daily, for example, prescriptions to treat chronic illnesses or birth control, but most people who who do skip doses.
-The most common reason for skipping a dose is forgetting to take it.
-Many people manage medication schedules for family members or pets and this can be tricky to keep track of without an app.
+Many people take medication or supplements daily, for example, prescriptions to treat chronic illnesses or birth control.
+Skipping a pill can have severe adverse health impacts, but it happens often.
+Many people manage medication schedules for family members or pets, which can be tricky to keep track of without an app.

-H-E-B Pharmacy would like to help it’s patients take their medication on schedule.
-Many competitors had added a pill reminder app features.
+H-E-B Pharmacy would like to help its patients take their medication on schedule.
+Many competitor apps had already added a pill reminder feature.

 We ran a survey about medical adherence (remembering to take your prescriptions):

 - 206 people surveyed